-- 1. Assess the fairness, effectiveness, timeliness, safety, and integrity of adult guardianship proceedings, access to alternatives to guardianship, examination of the processes for appointing and monitoring of the performance of court-appointed public and private guardians, and revocation of guardianship. - 2.
+- 1. Assess the fairness, effectiveness, timeliness, safety, and integrity of adult guardianship proceedings, access to alternatives to guardianship, examination of the processes for appointing and monitoring of the performance of court- appointed public and private guardians, and revocation of guardianship. - 2.
 Develop and implement innovations to address issues determined during the assessment phase of the project. - 3.
-Measure changes to the guardianship system implemented throughout the project.
+Measure changes to the guardianship system implemented through the project and improvements in the experiences of individuals at risk of guardianship.